ElderMael/patternsfordeliveringmicroservices/manuscript/02-Introduction.md

 The microservices architecture pattern has changed the way we create software at many levels.
-I remember working on my first microservice project during the times before Kubernetes and in the apogee of the Netflix platform implementation.
+I remember working on my first microservice project during the times before Kubernetes, on the apogee of the Netflix platform implementation.

 While working as a front-end developer, I landed on a project that